GabrielElkadiki/vision-basketball/README.md

-# vision-basketball
+# vision-minigames
-A wrnch based basketball game using Panda3D
+WrnchAI based minigames using Python Flask and Javascript

 ## Inspiration
 We found the wrnchAI framework really interesting and wanted to make a fun, simple game out of it.